 What we do

-Penn Vet clients who are interested in one of our Support Groups should ask the attending veterinarian to connect them with a Penn Vet social worker.
-Our support groups foster mutual support and sharing of experiences.
+Penn Vet clients who are interested in one of our support groups may ask their attending veterinarian to connect them with a Penn Vet social worker.
+These groups foster mutual support and shared experiences; however, they do not replace professional therapy.
+During the academic year, and as capacity allows, our social workers also offer individual and family support to clients.

 Our Service